dosco/graphjin/README.md

 ## Production use

-The popular [42papers.com](https://42papers.com) site for discovering trending papers in AI and Computer Science uses Super Graph for it's entire backend.
+The popular [42papers.com](https://42papers.com) site for discovering trending papers in AI and Computer Science uses GraphJin for it's entire backend.

 ## License